CodeMell/Reading-Notes/201/Class11/class11.md

 - To provide a fallback for older browsers

 4. Write a very short story where <audio> and <video> are characters.
- -
+ -  <audio> and <video> are siblings.
+They work together to make the world a better place.

 [A Complete Guide To Grid](https://css-tricks.com/snippets/css/complete-guide-grid/)

 1. How does Grid layout differ from Flex?
-- Its one-directional flow has different use cases
+- Its one-directional

 2. Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.
 - Grid container is a element on which display: grid is applied